2012 Volvo XC70

 Either XC70 model is engineered for serious gear hauling rather than posing at the mall.
 Its cargo capacity of 72.1 cubic feet is on par with mid-size SUVs, slightly better than Subaru Outback's 71.3 cubic feet.
 The seating arrangement is flexible and the cargo compartment has tie-downs and other useful accessories.
 With the rear seats folded, the XC70's flat floor and low lift-over height make loading bulky cargo easier than with many SUVs.
 It's rated to tow up to 3,300 pounds, enough for a small boat or camper or a couple of snowmobiles.

 Inside is one of Volvo's best interiors: Scandinavian in style and elegantly understated.
 It's easy to master its multitude of controls, and it's simpler and more efficient than many of its European luxury competitors.

-The Volvo XC70 body is nearly identical to that of the Volvo V70, which fills the role of a more conventional road-going wagon in the Volvo lineup.
-Both were developed with Volvo's attention to impact-dissipating crumple zones, and both have fully laminated glass.
+The Volvo XC70 structure was developed with Volvo's attention to impact-dissipating crumple zones, and both have fully laminated glass.
 The only unique XC70 structural feature is an extra lower front crossbeam, added to account for its higher ride height in an impact.